cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 location: https://fhir-ehr-code.cerner.com/dstu2/ec2458f2-1e24-41c8-b71b-0e701af7583d/MedicationStatement/20465903
 strict-transport-security: max-age=631152000
 vary: Origin,User-Agent,Accept-Encoding
+opc-request-id: /11111111111111111111111111111111/11111111111111111111111111111111
 x-content-type-options: nosniff
 x-frame-options: SAMEORIGIN
-x-request-id: 682c633c-b20f-4f6f-8fae-c58b3aeffe04
+x-request-id: 11111111-1111-1111-1111-111111111111
 x-xss-protection: 1; mode=block
 </pre>

 The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

-<%= disclaimer %>

-### Errors

-The common [errors] and [OperationOutcomes] may be returned.

 ## Update

-Update a MedicationStatement.
+Update a medication statement.

     PUT /MedicationStatement/:id

-_Implementation Notes_

-* The only supported change is to update the [MedicationStatement.status] to `completed`.
+_Notes_

-* Only MedicationStatements that have no reference to a MedicationOrder can be updated.
-When a MedicationStatement is tied to a prescription or order, its status is updated when the order itself is completed or cancelled.
+* Only medication statements without a reference to a medication order can be updated.
+When a medication statement is associated with a prescription or order, its status is updated when the order itself is completed or canceled.
+* Only the body fields mentioned below are supported.
+Unsupported fields are ignored or result in errors.
+* In addition to the common [errors], the following error may be returned:
+  * Updating a medication statement without sending the `If-Match` header returns a `412 Precondition Failed` response.

 ### Authorization Types